US star 6lack claps back at Nigerian troll for saying Wizkid's MIL is overrated

 The song IDG is off Asa's new V album released in February 2022.

-After Asa dropped the announcement of her feature with Wizkid, the Nigerian singer quickly topped the Twitter trend list after tweeting about the new project.
+After Asa dropped the announcement of her feature with Wizkid, the Nigerian singer quickly topped the Twitter trend list.

 Source: Legit.ng